pavel-kirienko/o1heap/README.md

 The allocator is designed to be portable across all conventional architectures, from 8-bit to 64-bit systems.
 Multi-threaded environments are supported with the help of external synchronization hooks provided by the application.

+## Design

+This implementation derives or is based on the ideas presented in:

+- "Timing-Predictable Memory Allocation In Hard Real-Time Systems" -- J. Herter, 2014.
+- "An algorithm with constant execution time for dynamic storage allocation" -- T. Ogasawara, 1995.

+The allocator implements the Half-Fit algorithm proposed by Ogasawara with a crucial modification -- memory is allocated in fragments of size:

+s(r) = 2<sup>ceil(log<sub>2</sub>(r+h))</sup>-h

+Where *r* is the requested allocation size and *h* is the fixed per-allocation overhead imposed by the allocator for memory management needs.
+The size of the overhead *h* is represented in the codebase as `O1HEAP_ALIGNMENT`, because it also dictates the allocated memory pointer alignment.
+The rounding up to the power of 2 is done to ensure that WCMC is bounded [Herter 2014].
+This results in an increased memory consumption in the average case, but this is found to be tolerable because this implementation is intended for highly deterministic real-time systems where the average-case performance metrics are less relevant than in general-purpose applications.

+The caching-related issues are considered in the design: the core Half-Fit algorithm is inherently optimized to minimize the number of random memory accesses; furthermore, the allocation strategy favors least recently used memory fragments to minimize cache misses in the application.

+Being constant-time, the allocation and deallocation routines contain neither loops nor recursion.
+In order to further improve the real-time performance, manual branch hinting is used, allowing the compiler to generate code that is optimized for the longest path, thus reducing WCET.

 TODO: document how to compute the memory requirements.

 ## Usage

+### Integration

 Copy the files `o1heap.c` and `o1heap.h` (find them under `o1heap/`) into your project tree.
 Either keep them in the same directory, or make sure that the directory that contains the header